 Last week, Dig Deep Africa Programs Manager, Nicholas Makotsi and Hygiene and Sanitation Project Officer, Nelly Chepkorir led a training workshop for The Maa Trust’s Health and Water department, Ministry of Health Talek Public Health Officer, and Community Health Volunteers (CHVs) in Community-Led Total Sanitation (CLTS).
-CLTS is an innovative methodology for mobilising communities to completely eliminate open defecation (OD).
+CLTS is a community initiative aimed at mobilising communities to completely eliminate open defecation (OD).
 Communities are facilitated to conduct their own appraisal and analysis of open defecation (OD) and take their own action to become open defecation free (ODF).

 Dig Deep Africa works with rural communities in Kenya to access water and sanitation.
 Working together they implement training and appropriate technologies to bring about sustainable improvements in health and education.
 They aspire to enable people to break the cycle of poverty and transform their own lives.